bryanburgers/summarize-markdown/README.md

 library are meta descriptions and the metadata in the Open Graph and Twitter Cards protocols.

-## Status

-This library is not operational yet.
-It is currently only documentation and tests; the actual code has not been written.

 ## Contributing

 Contributing tests, documentation, or code is all appreciated.